jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 > Much of the work to date on patient engagement in research has focused on documenting and defining patient engagement/involvement/activation that consider; when engagement takes place, the degree of engagement, what activities patients engage in, who is involved, and the processes used [8–11].
 These definitions are fluid and depend on the country, the system, the funding formats or the disciplines or domains under study.

-I artikeln konstateras detta och jag antar att det är en form av kritik och att artikelförfattarna anser att det är mer relevant att forska kring metider för 'hur' man ska involvera snarare än att försöka klassificera graden av engagemang, men det är min tolkning.
+I artikeln konstateras detta och jag antar att det är en form av kritik och att artikelförfattarna anser att det är mer relevant att forska kring metoder för 'hur' man ska involvera snarare än att försöka klassificera graden av engagemang, men det är min tolkning.

 ### Mey, E., & van Hoven, B. (2019).
 Managing expectations in participatory research involving older people: what’s in it for whom?.
 International Journal of Social Research Methodology, 22(3), 323-334.